Effective date of the policy:

 Purpose

-The purpose of this policy is to establish a standard for the creation of strong passwords, the protection of those passwords, and the frequency of change.
+The purpose of this policy is to establish a standard for the creation of strong passwords, the protection of those passwords, and the frequency of change and their use.

 Definitions